openstack-infra/system-config/doc/source/stackforge.rst

       branches:
         - master

+For more information about channel requirements and IRC services provided by the infrasructure team, visit http://ci.openstack.org/irc.html

 And thats it.
 At this point you will want to submit these edits as a change to review.openstack.org.
 When you do so, please use the ``new-project`` topic.
 You can do that using the ``-t`` option to